 Another noteworthy device is the OrCam MyEye, a portable device that attaches to a user’s glasses.
 It can read printed text from any surface aloud and recognize faces, products, and currency notes.
 These devices represent significant strides in assistive technology, offering visually impaired individuals a chance at independence.

-A lire également : How Are Smart Homes Adapting to Support Elderly Independence in the UK?
+A lire également : How to Build a Support Network for New Parents in the UK?

 Traditionally, braille has been the primary mode of literacy for those with visual impairments.
 With the advent of technology, braille has undergone significant transformations, moving from purely tactile to digital interfaces.